achetronic/nsmurder/README.md

-# Nsmurder
+# Rodillo

-> This CLI is intended to be used into a pipeline

 ## Description

-A CLI to assassinate namespaces following different strategies sequentially
+A CLI to assassinate Kubernetes namespaces following different strategies sequentially

 ## Motivation

-Some companies manage Kubernetes clusters dinamically using pipelines.
+Some companies manage Kubernetes clusters dynamically using pipelines.
 One of the problems of this approach is not on creation time, but on destruction.

-Kubernetes distributions, like EKS or GKE, can create cloud resources in the provider, such as DNS registries, LoadBalancers or Volumes dynamically, when creating Ingress, Service or PVC resources.
+Kubernetes' distributions, like EKS or GKE, can create cloud resources in the provider, such as DNS registries, LoadBalancers or Volumes dynamically, when creating Ingress, Service or PVC resources.

 The reason for this is that they are attached to the provider that is running it (under the hoods).
-This is convenient for the customers, but need a cleanning process when destroying a cluster, in order not to leave orphan resources created on the cloud (which means money)
+This is convenient for the customers, but need a cleaning process when destroying a cluster, in order not to leave orphan resources created on the cloud (which means money)